 This doesn’t mean that we don’t fight to win or that we don’t care about the outcome.
 Of course we do!
 Our lives and the lives of our loved ones, our dignity and our freedom, our most cherished ideals—we know that all of these are at stake and more.

 Rather, it means that we recognize that the struggle for freedom was going on long before we were born and will continue long after we’re gone.
 If you think the US is a fundamentally just society and all that is needed is just to make a couple tweaks to keep cops from killing quite so often, then you can imagine political struggle as a simple means to a simple end.
 But for those of us who intend to spend our whole lives working towards a freer and more egalitarian world, we have to find meaning in the struggle itself lest despair consume us.
 Like the fighters in the French resistance to the Nazis, we don’t need hope to keep fighting; resistance to tyranny is a way of life.
 The anarchist hypothesis is that we can still find ways to forge meaningful lives in the struggle against police brutality, racial injustice, economic exploitation, ecological destruction, encroaching fascism, and worse.
 This does not come from believing that total change is just around the corner—though we cherish the moments when it feels that way.
-Rather, it comes from believing that acting against oppression is always ennobling and worthwhile, and provides the most meaningful foundation we can imagine for our relations with others.
+It comes from believing that acting against oppression is always ennobling and worthwhile, and provides the most meaningful foundation we can imagine for our relations with others.

 So let the New York Times side with Trump, Barr, and other right-wing conspiracy theorists.
 It won’t stop us, and it won’t stop the movements that we have always supported without ever seeking to control.
 We know what matters.
 We have not forgotten all the lives lost to the everyday violence of American policing, nor the sacrifices of those who came before us.